Start free trial →

 What are the best AI Analytics tools in 2026?

 Truffle ships Levels 1–5 native.
 Profound covers Levels 1–2 for SaaS Fortune-500.
-AthenaHQ covers Levels 1–3 with academic depth.
+AthenaHQ covers Levels 1–3 with ACE-engine technical depth.
 GA4 and Adobe Analytics cover downstream layers but don't detect AI sources natively.
 Custom BigQuery + Looker covers all levels but requires 6-month build.

 How quickly can I get to Level 5 attribution?